 Two models were used to simulate SARS-CoV-2 dynamics, both based on a typical compartmental framework.
 The first model was a fully-mixed model of N = 20,000 individuals with all-to-all contact structure, zero initial infections, and a constant 1/N per-person probability of becoming infected from an external source.
 This model could represent, for instance, a large college campus with high mixing, situated within a larger community with low-level disease prevalence.
-The second model was an agent-based model of N = 8.4 million agents representing the population and contact structure of New York City, as previously described [18].
+The second model was an agent-based model of N = 8.4 million agents representing the population and contact structure of New York City, as previously described [30].
 Contact patterns were based on a combination of individual-level household contacts drawn from census microdata and age-stratified contact matrices which describe outside of household contacts.
 This model was initialized with 100 initial infections and no external sources of infection.

 Both the fully-mixed and agent-based models tracked discrete individuals who were Susceptible (S), Infected (I), Recovered (R), Isolated (Q), and Self-Isolated (SQ) at each discrete one day timestep.
-Upon becoming infected $(S \rightarrow I)$, a viral load trajectory V(t) was drawn which included a latent period, growth, and decay.
+Upon becoming infected $(S \rightarrow I)$ , a viral load trajectory V(t) was drawn which included a latent period, growth, and decay.
 Each day, an individual's viral load trajectory was used to determine whether their diagnostic test would be positive if administered, as well as their infectiousness to susceptible individuals.
-Based on a schedule of testing each person every D days, if an individual happened to be tested on a day when their viral load exceeded the limit of detection L of the test, their positive result would cause them to isolate $(I \rightarrow Q)$, but with the possibility of a delay in turnaround time.
-A fraction 1 - f of individuals self-isolate on the first day after peak viral load, to mimic symptom-driven isolation $(I \rightarrow SQ)$, with f = 0.8 for the fully mixed model and f = 1 for the agent based model.
-When an individual's viral load dropped below 10^3 , that individual recovered $(I, Q, SQ \rightarrow R)$.
+Based on a schedule of testing each person every D days, if an individual happened to be tested on a day when their viral load exceeded the limit of detection L of the test, their positive result would cause them to isolate $(I \rightarrow Q)$ , but with the possibility of a delay in turnaround time.
+A fraction 1 - f of individuals self-isolate on the day of symptom onset, which occurs 0 to 3 days after peak viral load, to mimic symptom-driven isolation

+$(I \rightarrow SQ)$ , with f = 0.65 for both models, with f = 0.8 and f = 0.5 explored in sensitivity analyses (Figure S5).
+Presymptomatic individuals were isolated prior to symptom onset only if they received positive test results.
+When an individual's viral load dropped below $10^3$ , that individual recovered $(I, Q, SQ \rightarrow R)$ .
 Details follow.